MV Tricolor: Salvage

 The salvage operation of the Tricolor was carried out by a consortium of companies under the name Combinatie Berging Tricolor (Combination for Salvaging Tricolor) that was led by the Dutch company Smit International, and took well over a year.
 The consortium consisted of Smit Salvage, Scaldis Salvage, URS Salvage & Marine Contracting and Multraship Salvage.

-Starting in July 2003, the operation was declared complete on 27 October 2004.
+The operation began in July 2003 and was declared complete on 27 October 2004.
 The salvage method included a carbide-encrusted cutting cable used to slice the wreck into nine sections of 3,000 tonnes each.
 This technique was similar to one Smit had used in salvaging most of the Russian nuclear submarine K-141 Kursk.

 The Dutch company CT Systems, together with Thales Navigation, handled the navigational aspects of the operation.
-The positioning equipment provided the required locational accuracy and, after using a side scan sonar, the debris was located and all the relevant positional information converted to a chart, enabling a systematic search and recovery of the remaining debris.
+The positioning equipment provided the required locational accuracy and, after using a side scan sonar, the debris was located and all the relevant positional information was converted to a chart, enabling a systematic search and recovery of the remaining debris.

 The cargo of 2,871 new cars – mostly from premium German and Swedish manufacturers including BMW, Volvo and Saab – was removed from the wreck and recycled for the metal component.
 Most oil was removed from the ship's tanks soon after it sank, but during the salvage there was a 540-tonne oil spill.